Lommix/lommix_ui/docs/syntax.md

 ## Register a custom node

-if autoloading from files is not enough, you need more control over the bundle
+If auto loading from files is not enough, you need more control over the bundle

 ```rust
 fn setup(